(Board Policy 7-140)

 - In the presence of a school administrator or adult witness, and

-- By a certificated employee or school resource officer of the same sex as the student.
+- By a certificated employee or school resource officer of the same gender as the student.

 Immediately following a search, a written report shall be made by the school authority who conducted the search, and given to the Superintendent.